Kids Dentist, Childrens Dentist, and Pediatric Dentist in Northgate, Serving Greenwood, Seattle, Shoreline, Ballard, Fremont, WA, & Surrounding Areas

 - The American Dental Association recommends professionally applied fluoride treatments at 3 to 12 month intervals.

-- As the growth of teeth progress, we will monitor your molars and, in many cases, recommend applying a special coating called sealants, so food doesn’t lodge and decay in between your back teeth causing cavities.
+- As the growth of teeth progress, we will monitor your molars and, in many cases, recommend applying a special coating called sealants.
+This helps prevent cavities by stopping food from lodging and causing decay in between your back teeth.